chaokenyuan/finalfantasy/README.md

 # Final Fantasy Game System

-A comprehensive full-stack system for a Final Fantasy-style game, featuring a Spring Boot backend with hexagonal architecture and a modern React frontend.
+A Spring Boot backend system for a Final Fantasy-style game, built with hexagonal architecture and featuring both Spring Boot and Vert.x servers.

 ## 🌐 Language / 語言